IoTrim/iotrim.github.io/README.md

 We release the testing system <a href="https://github.com/IoTrim/IoTrigger">(IoTrigger)</a> and the blocking system <a href="https://github.com/IoTrim/IoTrimmer">(IoTrimmer)</a> that use our method for building the required and non-required destinations list <a href="https://github.com/IoTrim/iotrimlist">(IoTrim list)</a>, and use it to block non-essential traffic.

+## TEAM
+Our team has extensive experience in the area of privacy for Internet of Things (IoT) devices.
+To date, the software artifacts of our research team have produced reports and datasets that informed additional research, policy debates, and regulators.
+During the past 2 years, we worked on the problem of modeling and evaluating adaptation strategies based on measurements techniques for IoT devices.
+All the research experience above resulted in peer-reviewed papers, published in top tier scientific conferences and funded research projects.

+* <a href="https://haddadi.github.io/">Professor Hamed Haddadi</a> is an Associate Professor in Human-Centred Systems and the Director of Postgraduate Studies at the Dyson School of Design Engineering, at the Faculty of Engineering at Imperial College London.
+He is a Security Science Fellow of the Institute for Security Science and Technology and of the Data Science Institute.
+He is also a Visiting Professor at Brave Software where he works on developing privacy-preserving protocols.

+* <a href="https://www.imperial.ac.uk/people/anna-maria.mandalari">Dr Anna Maria Mandalari</a> is a Research Associate at Imperial College, her research interests are related to IoT, privacy, large-scale Internet measurements, Internet measurement platforms, middleboxes and new Internet protocols.

+* <a href="https://david.choffnes.com/">Professor David Choffnes</a> is associate professor at Northeastern University, member of the Cybersecurity and Privacy Institute, and affiliate faculty at the Center for Law, Innovation and Creativity (CLIC).
+His research is primarily in the areas of distributed systems and networking, with a recent focus on privacy, security, transparency, and mobile systems.

+* <a href="https://www.khoury.northeastern.edu/people/daniel-j-dubois/">Dr Daniel Dubois</a> is an Associate Research Scientist at Northeastern University, his research is rooted in software engineering, with a current focus on IoT privacy.
+He maintains the Mon(IoT)r Lab testbed, which provides an IoT monitoring infrastructure to four research institutions.

 ## NEWS
 * Our paper, describing the methodology and results, “Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffic” has been accepted to the Privacy Enhancing Technologies Symposium <a href="https://petsymposium.org/2021/paperlist.php">(PETS 2021)</a>.